ZcashCommunityGrants/arboretum-notes/AllArboristCallNotes/Arborist Call 92-Notes.md

 ### Decisions and Action items

-i) Helios poll initial draft to the forum for the community to provide feedback? - Dodger
+i) Helios poll initial draft to the forum for the community to provide feedback - Dodger